ttyS0/docker-other-transcode/README.md

 This image builds `ffmpeg` with NVidia & CUDA libraries, and should be used on systems that have an NVENC capable NVidia card.

+There is also a [/usr/local/bin/special-transcode](https://gist.github.com/donmelton/7c9da839d69ca9a90d1b000e5762b3e3) script that can be used for express transcoding.
+Its options are limited, as it's designed to be a more targeted tool.
+To use it, adjust the `entrypoint` when the container is run.

 ### Requirements

 * The latest [NVidia drivers from NVidia](https://www.nvidia.com/Download/index.aspx), _not_ the ones bundled with the running Linux Distribution, should be used.